It took years before a decision was made.

 The steps to making a pillow cover with ruffles are straightforward.
 Once you make one, you won’t want to stop with your outdoor space!

 Note: The original post describing how I made the pillows is in the third link listed below.
-The section above on making the ruffled pillow covers is revised from the original content to include more detailed directions.
+The section above on making the ruffled pillow covers is revised from the original content to include more detailed information.

 The Adirondack Furniture Story